ome/www.openmicroscopy.org/_posts/2014-04-07-omero-bio-formats-5-0-1.md

 ---
 layout: post
 title: Release of OMERO & Bio-Formats 5.0.1
-intro-blurb: The OME Consortium is pleased to announce the release of OMERO & Bio-Formats 5.0.1
+intro-blurb: The OME team are pleased to announce the release of OMERO & Bio-Formats 5.0.1
 ---
 Today we are releasing OMERO and Bio-Formats 5.0.1.
 This a bug-fixing release covering a number of issues as listed below.